 33.30.1 Bids

-A Scheduling Coordinator may submit a Bid in the Day-Ahead Market for an EDAM Resource eligible to participate in the Day-Ahead Market according to the EDAM Transmission Service Provider tariff and Section 33, while Scheduling Coordinators for EDAM Resources providing Ancillary Services must submit a Bid.
+A Scheduling Coordinator may submit a Bid in the Day-Ahead Market for an EDAM Resource eligible to participate in the Day-Ahead Market according to the EDAM Transmission Service Provider tariff and Section 33, while Scheduling Coordinators for EDAM Resources self-providing Ancillary Services must provide a Submission to Self-Provide Ancillary Services.
 Each EDAM Resource must comply with the general Bid rules in Section 30 as well as the specific Bid rules based on resource type, including without limitation owners or operators of Non-Generator Resources, Convergence Bidding Entities, Demand Response Providers, and Distributed Energy Resource Providers.
 Consistent with Section 30 and Appendix A, references to Bids include Self-Schedules, and references to Economic Bids exclude Self-Schedules.

 33.30.2 Demand Bids